dunix241/dunix241/README.md

 I would love to expand my social circle and connect with those with similar hobbies and those whose lives become meaningless after three days without programming.

-Also, I use Arch and Neovim btw.
+Uhmm couldn't forget this I use Arch and Neovim btw 😎.

 ## Rapidfire
 - 🚀  Hobbies: coding, configuring Neovim, developing Neovim plugins, and weight lifting